Shyan1943/p4/README.md

             d.	all resources on the site are easy to ﬁnd, allowing users to navigate the layout of the site intuitively
             e.
 4 clear navigation buttons at the right of the landing page center ii.
-Button with hover effect will be used to indicate there's a link to the working project to increase the predictability.
+Button with hover effect will be used to indicate there's a link to the working project to increase the predictability. iii.
+Users who direct to a non-existent page or resource are redirected back to the main page without having to use the browser navigation buttons

 #### Understandability
       i.
 Content are group into logical order with short word or phrase title easily understandable ii.
 Readability (Flesch Kincaid Reading Ease Test = 73.7, Flesch-Kincaid Grade Level Score = 4.5)